natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Netz.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** 1 x 20 mm M61A1 cannon, wing root-mounted (512 rpg)
+* 1 x 20 mm M61A1 cannon, wing root-mounted (512 rpg)
-** 1 x 20 mm M61A1 cannon + 60 x countermeasures
+* 60 x countermeasures

 === Suspended armament ===
 {{Specs-Avia-Suspended}}